aleksandregvrm/OMNO-integration-api/README.md

 ## ---- env
  We have five env vars in the app create them before running the app!!!
- `For TESTING purposes my local env variables are available in the end of the README file...`
 ## ----

 ## ---- Folder structure